Contents of this Section Include:

-The term “Indian” connotes very different meanings to people: some consider the colloquialism derogatory (and inaccurate) while others wear it proudly.
-According to the U.S. Supreme Court, however, the term Indian is a legal term, usually pertaining to American Indians rather than to Hindu people (another colloquialism) from India.
+The term “Indian” connotes very different meanings to people: some consider the colloquialism derogatory and offensive (and inaccurate) while others wear it proudly.
+According to the U.S. Supreme Court, Indian is a legal term, usually pertaining to American Indians rather than to Hindu people (another colloquialism) from India.

 - Reservation – a country’s formal declaration, upon signing or ratifying a treaty, that it becomes party to the treaty conditioned on the modification or amendment of one or more provisions of the treaty as applied in its relations with the other parties to the treaty.